corda/corda/docs/source/permissioning-certificate-specification.rst

 be managed by external tools (such as an existing PKI solution deployed within an organisation), in which case it is important to understand these constraints.

-There are a number of roles in Corda that certificates are used for:

-* Doorman (Intermediate CA)
-* Well known service identity (network map and notary)
-* Node CA
-* TLS
-* Well known legal identity
-* Confidential legal identity

 Extension
 ---------